paul-green-stone/CdD/README.md

 #### Components

-- `logical_size` - This member indicates the capacity of the dictionary, representing the maximum number of key-value pairs that the dictionary can hold
+- `capacity` - This member indicates the capacity of the dictionary, representing the maximum number of key-value pairs that the dictionary can hold
-- `actual_size` - This member tracks the current number of key-value pairs stored in the dictionary.
+- `size` - This member tracks the current number of key-value pairs stored in the dictionary.
 It provides a real-time count of how many elements are present
 - `print` - A pointer to a user-defined function that handles the printing of data items.
 This allows for customizable output formats when displaying the contents of the dictionary
 - `destroy` -  A pointer to a user-defined function responsible for properly deallocating memory associated with data items.
 This is crucial for preventing memory leaks and ensuring efficient memory management
 - `save_data` - A pointer to a user-defined function that facilitates saving a data item to a specified file.
 This enables persistence of data, allowing users to store their dictionary contents for later retrieval